Firefly Watch Citizen Science Project

 With your help, we hope to learn about the geographic distribution of fireflies and what environmental factors impact their abundance.

 It's easy to participate in Firefly Watch.
 All you need to do is spend 10 minutes once a week during firefly season observing fireflies in one location (your backyard or in a nearby field).
-All firefly sightings—or lack thereof—are valuable.
-Find out how to participate >
+All firefly sightings—or lack thereof—are valuable!

 If you have participated through Museum of Science (MOS), you will need to create a new account with Mass Audubon.
 Any data you’ve entered on the MOS site this year is not displayed on our sighting map but will be retained.